History of the Jews in Regensburg: History of the community

 The overall impoverishment of the city fueled tensions between 1475 and 1519, and ultimately culminated in the expulsion of the Jewish community.
 The anti-Semitic preachings of Peter Nigri led to the confiscating of the Jews' property in 1476, and the community was then thrown into chaos by the Simon of Trent trial in Italy.
 The Jewish community of Trent, in a blood libel, was accused of murdering a Christian boy for ritual purposes.
-While being tortured, one of the accused Jews said something about the Jewish community of Ratisbon using the blood of Christian children in ritual to make Passover matzo.
-Word was sent to Ratisbon, and seventeen Jews were arrested.
+Coerced by torture, one of the accused implicated the Jewish community of Ratisbon in the ritual murder of Christian children whose blood was used to make Passover matzo.
+Word was sent to Ratisbon and seventeen Jews were arrested.
 They remained imprisoned for four years, and were released only after repeated requests from Frederick III.
+By the time of this so-called ritual murder trial against Rabbi Israel Bruna 1476–1480, the community was economically ruined, and Rabbi Bruna left the city of Regensburg.
 Later, the local Catholic priest, Balthasar Hubmaier (who would subsequently become a prominent Anabaptist), called for the expulsion of Jews from the city, turning their synagogue into a church, and accused them of usury.
 When Maximilian died, the opportunity was taken to expel the Jews from the city, 800 in all, in 1519.
 Afterwards, about 5,000 tombstones from the Jewish cemetery were razed and used as building material.
 The synagogue was also razed and a chapel was built on the site, which became a popular pilgrimage place.

 In modern times

 1660–1900

-In 1669 Jews were again permitted to reside in Ratisbon, but it was not until April 2, 1841 that the community was able to dedicate its new synagogue.
+In 1669 Jews were again permitted to reside in Ratisbon, but it was not until April 2, 1841, that the community was able to dedicate its new synagogue.
 Rabbi Isaac Alexander (born Ratisbon August 22, 1722) was probably the first rabbi to write in German.
 His successor appears to have been Rabbi Weil, who was succeeded by Sonnentheil and the teacher Dr. Schlenker.
 From 1860 to 1882 the rabbinate was occupied by Dr. Löwenmeyer of Sulzburg, who was followed in January, 1882, by Dr. Seligmann Meyer, the editor of the "Deutsche Israelitische Zeitung".
 The present (1905) total population of Ratisbon is 45,426, of whom about 600 are Jews.